AlpAydinoglu/starter-hugo-academic/content/publication/multi_contact_mpc_journal/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['1']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE International Conference on Robotics and Automation*
+publication: Submitted to IEEE Transactions on Robotics
-publication_short: In *ICRA* <span style="color:green"> **(Outstanding Dynamics and Control Paper Finalist)** </span>
+publication_short: Submitted to T-RO.

 abstract: We propose a hybrid model predictive control algorithm, consensus complementarity control (C3), for systems that make and break contact with their environment.
-Many state-of-the-art controllers for tasks which require initiating contact with the environment, such as locomotion and manipulation, require a priori mode schedules or are so computationally complex that they cannot run at real-time rates.
-We present a method, based on the alternating direction method of multipliers (ADMM), capable of highspeed reasoning over potential contact events.
+Many state-ofthe-art controllers for tasks which require initiating contact with the environment, such as locomotion and manipulation, require a priori mode schedules or are too computationally complex to run at real-time rates.
+We present a method based on the alternating direction method of multipliers (ADMM) that is capable of highspeed reasoning over potential contact events.
 Via a consensus formulation, our approach enables parallelization of the contact scheduling problem.
-We validate our results on three numerical examples, including two frictional contact problems, and physical experimentation on an underactuated multi-contact system.
+We validate our results on five numerical examples, including four high-dimensional frictional contact problems, and a physical experimentation on an underactuated multi-contact system.
+We further demonstrate the effectiveness of our method on a physical experiment accomplishing a highdimensional, multi-contact manipulation task with a robot arm.

 # Summary.
 An optional shortened abstract.
 summary: